 Intellectual property policy of the association

-Licensing of SIMPLE-Crypto implementations The type of license under which SIMPLE-Crypto implementations are released depends on the project stage:
+Licensing of SIMPLE-Crypto implementations.
+The type of license under which SIMPLE-Crypto implementations are released depends on the project stage:

-• For the development and public evaluation stages, we use only copyleft licenses.
-Precisely, we use the GPLv3 license for software developments and CERN OHL-S for hardware developments.
+- For the development and public evaluation stages, we use only copyleft licenses.
+Precisely, we use the (A)GPLv3 license for software developments and CERN OHL-S for hardware developments.

-Contributions welcome We welcome contributions to our projects!
+Contributions welcome.
+We welcome contributions to our projects!
 In order to enable the licensing model explained above, we require contritubotors to signe a Contributor License Agreement (CLA), see the contributing page for more details.

-Patents The SIMPLE-Crypto Association does not fill patents.
+Patents.
+The SIMPLE-Crypto Association does not fill patents.
 Our developments are all based on peer-reviewed published solutions and are either free of patents or should become free of patents in the long term.
 In the mid term, code projects are provided “as is”, without warranty of noninfringement, express or implied.